ninapavlich/django-imagekit-cropper/README.md

 **InstanceSpecField** This is a class that extends ImageSpecField which passes the model instance to the processors so that you can access other model fields to process the image.

+**InstanceFormatSpecField** This is a class that extends InstanceSpecField and can dynamically choose the image format (e.g. JPEG, PNG, GIF).
+PNGs have a much larger file size than JPEGs, but sometimes it's worth the filesize; this allows the admins to control on a per-image basis.
+Just pass a reference to the model field that returns a PIL-compatible file format.

 **ImageCropField** This is a custom model field for setting the image crop.
 This uses a custom widget to allow admins to visually crop the image.

 **PositionCrop** This a custom processor which recieves the model instance and crops the image using the image source and the value of the image crop field.

+**FormatProcessor** This is a custom processor which implements resizing and outputs to a dynamic format.

+**PositionAndFormatCrop** This processor extends PositionCrop and also implements dynamic format.

 **WARNING:** This library is in very early alpha stages.
 I have only tested this on version django-imagekit==3.2.5